 The Evolution of Management Theories

 Organizations have been shaped and through the writings of several writers.
 Their write-up consisted of governance of kingdoms and management of humans.
 And these formed the literature that helped in the development of management theories.
-And these management models were also offered by military, political and religious organization.
+And these management models were also offered by the military, political and religious organizations.

 For instance, Sun Tzu’s book “The Art of War” was written in the 16th century BC.
 Sun was also a Chinese army general.
 However, the writings in Sun’s book were also used for managerial purposes.